checkcheckzz/coding-questions/README.md

 Longest substring containing just two unique chars

 Longest substring which begins and ends with two unique chars

+Longest substring with more than once apperance

+String encode and decode

+Given a string s, check whether it is k duplicates of a string t

+Given a dict and a word, find all words with edit distance=1 in this dict

 Number of matched patterns in a string